chloehudzik/workfront-learn.en/help/reporting/intermediate-reporting/basic-text-mode-for-groupings.md

 >* Understand reporting components
 >* Create a basic grouping

+>[!TIP]
+>
+>* To gain a more in depth understanding of text mode we recommend watching the recorded webinar event [Ask the Expert - Introduction to Text Mode Reporting](https://experienceleague.adobe.com/docs/workfront-events/events/reporting-and-dashboards/introduction-to-text-mode-reporting.html?lang=en), which is one hour in length.
+>* To learn even more about text mode we recommend watching the [Advanced reporting](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/advanced-reporting/welcome-to-advanced-reporting.html?lang=en) tutorials, which together are five and a half hours in length.

 In this video, you will learn:

 * What text mode is